-At two in the morning I’m never quite sure of what I’m doing anymore or what this is except that it feels a little like madness and I’m hell-bent on creating.
-Being consumed by art is familiar and reassuring and like being home again.
+At 2 in the morning I’m never quite sure of what I’m doing anymore or what this is except that it feels a little like madness and I’m hell-bent on creating.

 But it does not/will not/cannot replace the voltage you feel at 5 in the morning when you’re inching along and it suddenly dawns upon you: this fits.
-You fit.
-Then collapse on your bed in tired happiness and make poetry out of it in the morning.
+Collapse in tired happiness and make poetry out of it in the morning.
 (Hearts handing out little paper milk cartons that read MISSING.)

 SO you take it upon yourself to judge the content of someone’s heart without ever having the chance to rip open a chest to peer inside.
 Instead you look at the way the arms flail and the facial expression twists, the way someone extends a hand or recoils in fear.
 On a bench or through a friend of a friend, you decide on which adjectives you’ll use to describe this heart.

 You decide that:

 the heart is open, the heart is cold, the heart is kind, the heart is distant, the heart is hardened, the heart is shut-off, the heart is readable, the heart is murky, the heart is big.
 The heart is stony.
 The heart is a million things except for what it simply is: a heart.